vipulnaik/diet-exercise-health/checklists/vision-checklist.md

 The execution log is [here](../logs/vision-checklist-log.md).

+## Quick pencil push-ups

+This is a quick exercise that has both evaluative and therapeutic benefits.
+I aim to do it about once every 10 days, which suffices for evaluative purposes but is too infrequent for therapeutic benefits if I did have problems.

+I call it "pencil push-ups" but I use my red pen which I have on my desk.

+- [ ] Hold it about a foot away from the tip of the nose, and focus on the pen clip.
+- [ ] Move it at a moderate speed toward the tip of the nose, staying focused on the pen clip.
+- [ ] Note (with finger measurement) how far the pen needs to be from the tip of the nose for the pen clip to become hard to identify.
+This is the "near point of convergence" (NPC) and measures the vergence of the two eyes.
+  - It is expected to be about one inch from the tip of the nose, and hence about two inches from my eyes.
+- [ ] Move it back to about a foot away, and note if it comes back into focus effortlessly.
+- [ ] Repeat a few more times (minimum 3 total repetition, occasionally go up to 20 total repetitions).
+- [ ] Log to Slack self-chat logs as `pencil push-ups: <number of reps> with standard vergence (2 inches)` if the vergence / NPC were standard; adjust end of message if non-standard; also note if vergence worsened with repetitions or there was noticeable fatigue with repetitions.

+END OF SECTION: Quick pencil push-ups

 ## Audit portion

 - [ ] Check display brightness since the last audit (look in Slack self-chat logs for `display brightness` -- there should be at least one log every 2-3 days and a reasonable density of logs for different times of day); pay attention both to absolute levels relative to time of day and my notes on whether I had to manually adjust it
-- [ ] Check that I have been taking eye breaks regularly (look in Slack self-chat logs for `eye break`; there should be at least 2 to 3 log lines per day with durations of 15 seconds or more for each)
+- [ ] Check that I have been taking eye breaks regularly (look in Slack self-chat logs for `eye break`; there should be at least 2 to 3 log lines per day with durations of 15 seconds or more for each) (note that I do not log every eye break, but I should log enough of them to create the log density; the goal of the audit is just to make sure I am taking enough eye breaks, not to quantify them precisely)
+- [ ] Check that I have been doing pencil push-ups regularly (look in Slack self-chat logs for `pencil push-ups`) and that my performance has been decent

 END OF SECTION: Audit portion